fosslight/fosslight_source_scanner/README.md

     <img src="https://img.shields.io/badge/python-3.6+-blue.svg" />
 </p>

-**FOSSLight Source** uses [ScanCode][sc], a source code analysis tool, to extract the copyright and license phrases contained in the file.
-Some files (ex- build script), binary files, directory and files in specific directories (ex-test) are excluded from the ScanCode execution result.
-And remove sentences such as "-only" and "-old-style" from the license name to be printed.
+**FOSSLight Source** uses [ScanCode][sc], a source code scanner, to detect the copyright and license phrases contained in the file.
+Some files (ex- build script), binary files, directory and files in specific directories (ex-test) are excluded from the result.
+And removes words such as "-only" and "-old-style" from the license name to be printed.
 The output result is generated in Excel format.

 [sc]: https://github.com/nexB/scancode-toolkit